matter-labs/zinc/zinc-book/src/02-getting-started/02-standard-library.md

 - `array` - array processing functions
 - `ff` - finite field functions

-All the function signatures are listed in [Appendix E](../appendix/E-standard-library.md).
+All the standard library contents are listed in [Appendix E](../appendix/E-standard-library.md).

 Standard library items can be used directly or imported with `use`: